-Providing and Measuring Access to Medical Care
+18. Providing and Measuring Access to Medical Care

-Molina Healthcare is responsible for providing and maintaining appropriate access to primary medical care and services to all Members.
-Molina Healthcare is required to comply with access standards set forth by our regulators and the National Committee for Quality Assurance 109 | P a g e
+Molina Healthcare is committed to providing its Members with accessible, timely, quality health care and services and is responsible for providing and maintaining appropriate access to primary medical care and services to all Members.
+Molina Healthcare is required to comply with access standards set forth by our regulators and the National Committee for Quality Assurance (NCQA).

-(NCQA).
 It is Molina Healthcare's policy to communicate established standards to all participating network providers.
 Molina Healthcare monitors performance annually for each of these standards as part of our Quality Improvement Program.
 This enables Molina Healthcare to identify opportunities for improvement.